hoodlm/hn_offline/README.md

 External links are not archived; these are still online links.

-It does not archive other features of the website, like:
+It does not archive other parts of the website, like:
 * User pages
 * The 'from' pages to discover other articles from a certain source
 * Anything after page 1

-It also doesn't download any non-HTML assets like Javascript.
-This means some functions on the website don't work; for example, you can't collapse threads or hide individual posts.

 # What's the purpose of this?